Particular/docs.particular.net/nservicebus/recoverability/exception-caveats.md

 ## OutOfMemoryException

-[OutOfMemoryException](https://msdn.microsoft.com/en-us/library/system.outofmemoryexception.aspx) will be handled in a similar manner as other exceptions.
+An [OutOfMemoryException](https://msdn.microsoft.com/en-us/library/system.outofmemoryexception.aspx) will be handled in a similar manner as other exceptions.
 A message will be retried according to the endpoint configuration.
-However, if there isn't sufficient memory, then the process might crash.
+However, if there isn't sufficient memory, the process may crash.